AdamBabinicz/szuraniec/README.md

 - Firefox (progressive enhancement)
 - Android browsers

 Because everything happens inside the browser tab the dancer is already using — no second app, no system audio routing, no permissions outside the standard microphone prompt — the Voice AI Coach is suitable for realistic dance-floor practice on phones, tablets, and laptops alike.
-The user clicks a single microphone button and gets fully conversational control over the trainer.
+On desktop, the user clicks a single microphone button and gets fully conversational control over the trainer for the whole session; on mobile, the same button opens a focused push-to-talk window per command — the **Adaptive Audio Focus** strategy is chosen automatically for the device, so media playback is never disturbed.

-#### 2. HTML5 MediaRecorder — Automatic Fallback
+#### 3. HTML5 MediaRecorder — Automatic Fallback

 For environments where the native Web Speech API is unavailable (older browsers, hardened privacy modes, locked-down corporate browsers), the application automatically falls back to an **HTML5 MediaRecorder** capture pipeline.
 The recorded audio is sent to the application's `/api/voice` endpoint for server-side transcription, ensuring the trainer remains controllable by voice in every supported browser.